Getxo: Andra Mari Church

 This romanesque church built in the 12th century took in the first inhabitants.
 This church suffered diverse reformations and the church that nowadays we can admire is mostly from the 17th century based on the Baroque period.
 Inside the church is a sculpture of the Virgin and her son.

 Aixerrota Windmill

-This monument is the only antique windmill that nowadays still stands.
+This monument is the only antique windmill that is still standing.
 The construction of the windmill was undertaken between 1726 and 1727 due to a huge drought and was focused on corn and feed production.
-The windmill, ones in lack of use, was set up as a home during all the 19th century.
-The name of Aixerrota comes from basque Aixe "wind" and errota "mill".
-The construction of this windmill was motivated due to the drought that was originated in Biscay at the beginning of the 18th century.
-It produces two types of flour: fine and ordinary.
-The first historic date make reference to the windmill property is in 1725.
-This land belongs to the small village Subyaga-Etxebarria.
-Nowadays belongs to a catering company and has been completely restored.
-Also, has a restaurant and an art gallery.
+The windmill, due to lack of use, was set up as a home during the 19th century.
+The name of Aixerrota comes from the Basque aixe ("wind") and errota ("mill").
+It produced two types of flour, fine and ordinary.
+The first historic reference of the windmill property was in 1725.
+This land now sits in the village of Subyaga-Etxebarria.
+Nowadays, it belongs to a catering company and has been completely restored.
+It also has a restaurant and an art gallery.